Winnipeg Sun: History

 The newspaper started publishing Sunday through Friday beginning September 12, 1982, with its largest paper to date at 120 pages.

-Winnipeg, curiously, is one of the very few cities in Canada or the United States where a new daily newspaper emerged after the death of the No. 2 underdog.
+Winnipeg is one of the few cities in Canada or the United States where a new daily newspaper emerged after the death of the No. 2 underdog.
 Aside from the free Metro daily publications, outside of Toronto, Winnipeg is the only other city in English Canada with two separately owned competing metropolitan daily newspapers.

 In its early days, the newspaper's offices were located at 290 Garry Street in downtown Winnipeg, around the corner from the offices that had housed the defunct Winnipeg Tribune.
-In 1983 the newspaper moved to a building in suburban Inkster Industrial Park, presaging a similar move by the Winnipeg Free Press some years later.
+In 1983, the newspaper moved to a building in suburban Inkster Industrial Park, presaging a similar move by the Winnipeg Free Press some years later.

 In February 1983, Quebecor invested in the newspaper, at a time when circulation of the Sun had grown to 34,000 daily.
 Lack of advertisers and not owning its own printing press caused the paper's debts to grow.
 The new owners reviewed continuing Winnipeg magazine, but by June 1984 the last edition was published.

 On January 5, 1999, Quebecor acquired the Sun Media chain of newspapers.
 On May 10, 1999, the newspaper was relaunched, taking on an appearance consistent with the Toronto Sun, the Edmonton Sun, the Calgary Sun and the Ottawa Sun.

-As of Monday June 22, 2020 the Sun will no longer publish a printed Monday edition, though the newspaper will still maintain a Monday edition online.
+On June 22, 2020, the Sun discontinued its print edition on Mondays.

+On May 27, 2024, Postmedia announced that it would sell the Winnipeg Sun, the Portage la Prairie Graphic Leader, Kenora Miner and News, and Postmedia's Winnipeg printing operations to politician and former Sun publisher Kevin Klein.